-The risks of criminal activity are similar to Australia.
-You should exercise the same caution as in Australia.
+The levels of criminal activity are similar to Australia.
+You should exercise caution as you would in Australia.
 Expensive goods left in vehicles and campervans are often targeted by thieves.

 Money and valuables

 Before you go, organise a variety of ways to access your money in New Zealand, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out which is the most appropriate currency to carry and whether your ATM card will work in New Zealand.
+Consult with your bank to find out whether your ATM card will work in New Zealand.